C3NZ/CTI-IPS/README.md

-# Project title
+# CTI IPS

 ## Description
-This project is currently under construction.
+This repository for algorithmic problem solving with python.

 ## Goals
 ### Short term goals
-- [ ] Goal 1
-- [ ] Goal 2
+- [ ] To better my overall problem solving skills.
+- [ ] To improve my programming ability utilizing the most efficient algorithms and data structures
-- [ ] Goal 3
+- [ ] Practice, practice, practice!

 ### Long term goals
-- [ ] Goal 1
+- [ ] To land a sweet internship
-- [ ] Goal 2
+- [ ] Feel more confident about the code I write
-- [ ] Goal 3
+- [ ] Level up my programming skills!

 ## How to run/setup
-Instructions on the setup process needed for running locally.

-## How to deploy
-How to deploy your own instance live.

-## Live deployments
-Where you can find this project in production
+To run any file stored within this project, you'll just need python3 and a knowledge of how to run python files.

 ## How to contribute
 Fork the current repository and then make the changes that you'd like to said fork.
 Upon adding features, fixing bugs,